Punjabi clothing: Fabric prints and embroidery

 Ludhiana and Amritsar are known for embroidery using white, silver and gold threads on clothes such as chogas and waistcoats (phatuhi).
 Kangra is known for the patterns embroidered on its handkerchiefs known as Kangra rumal.
 The designs include representations of religious stories.
 These rumals are also embroidered in Chamba.

 Phulkari

 The Phulkari is the traditional Punjabi embroidery used to embroider shawls and head scarfs in the Punjab region.
+Although Phulkari means floral work, the designs include not only flowers but also cover motifs and geometrical shapes.